Home Refinancing Guide: Steps to Refinance a Mortgage

-If you want to get an idea of what kind of product may be right for you, you can visit our loan types, which will explain many of our products.
+If you want to get an idea of what kind of product may be right for you, then you can view our loan types, which will explain many of our products.
 But the best thing to do is to speak with one of our licensed loan originators, who will assess your financial situation and make a recommendation.

-By now, you’ve selected your lender and you’ve gotten pre-approved.
+By now, you’ve selected your lender and you’ve gotten preapproved.
 It is time to start the loan process!
 Meet with your licensed loan officer to help you gather paperwork and submit your mortgage application.

-Gather all necessary identification and paperwork
+Gather all the required identification and paperwork:

-Identity & Income Information
+Identity and Income Information:

 - Your phone number, email address, and residential mailing addresses for the past two years.